 Liver Transplant Oncology

-Mission: To build a global alliance with all medical professionals in the fields of transplantation medicine and oncology to improve the outcomes and investigate disease mechanisms of patients with hepatobiliary malignancies under the concept of transplant oncology.
+The Liver Transplant Oncology Special Interest Group‘s mission is to build a global alliance with all medical professionals in the fields of transplantation medicine and oncology to improve the outcomes and investigate disease mechanisms of patients with hepatobiliary malignancies under the concept of transplant oncology.

 The four pillars (4 E’s) of transplant oncology are: